Muhammad: Origins of Islam:

 “… for if I go not away, the Comforter will not come unto you; but if I depart, I will send him unto you. … I have yet many things to say unto you, but ye cannot bear them now.
 Howbeit when he, the Spirit of truth, is come, he will guide you into all truth: for he shall not speak of himself; but whatsoever he shall hear, [that] shall he speak …”

 Jesus appears in some ninety-three verses in fifteen different chapters of the Qur’an, which emphatically declares that He is the Messiah.
 The term al-Masih is used eleven times and always refers to Jesus.
-He came to the Jews to reform the Law and with bayyinat or “clear signs” — miraculous abilities that are proof that prophets, like himself and Moses, have a divine mandate.
+He came to the Jews to reform the Law and with bayyinat or “clear signs”—miraculous abilities that are proof that prophets, like himself and Moses, have a divine mandate.

 Mary, the mother of Jesus, is the only woman mentioned in the Qur’an.
 She was a virgin who conceived Jesus when God’s Spirit “breathed into her.”
 (Qur’an 34) Islam describes Mary as a woman “over all other women.”
 She is mentioned in the Qur’an 34 times, and only 19 times in the New Testament.
 There is a long chapter named after her in the Qur’an, and another after her family.

-The Qur’an includes stories and miracles relating to Jesus, his work and life, and to Mary, his mother, that are not found in the New Testament but in apocryphal gospels, which were banned from the New Testament canon in the 4th century.
-For example, says Neal Robinson in Christ in Islam and Christianity“The Protoevangelium of James mentions that as a child Mary received food from an angel, that when she was 12 a guardian was chosen for her by casting lots and that immediately before the annunciation she was occupied making a curtain for the temple.
+The Qur’an includes stories and miracles relating to Jesus, his work and life, and to Mary, his mother, that are not found in the New Testament but in apocryphal gospels, which were banned from the New Testament canon in the fourth century.
+For example, says Neal Robinson in Christ in Islam and Christianity, “The Protoevangelium of James mentions that as a child Mary received food from an angel, that when she was 12 a guardian was chosen for her by casting lots and that immediately before the annunciation she was occupied making a curtain for the temple.
 The Latin Gospel of Pseudo-Mathew includes the miracle of the palm tree and the stream but in the context of the flight into Egypt. … Jesus speaking in the cradle is mentioned in the Arabic Infancy Gospel.
 The miracle of creating birds from clay is found in the Infancy Story of Thomas.”

 Although physical evidence is sparse, many scholars agree that the Christian ideas within the Qur’an must come from Jewish-Christianity.
-As the religious historian and philosopher Han-Joachim Schoeps says in Jewish Christianity: Factional disputes in the early church“Here is a paradox of world-historical proportions: Jewish Christianity indeed disappeared within the Christian church, but was preserved in Islam.”
+As the religious historian and philosopher Han-Joachim Schoeps says in Jewish Christianity: Factional disputes in the early church: “Here is a paradox of world-historical proportions: Jewish Christianity indeed disappeared within the Christian church, but was preserved in Islam.”

 There is no mention of Paul in the Qur’an and its Christianity is certainly not Pauline.
-Paul, who unlike the Apostles never met Jesus, nevertheless claimed a supernatural acquaintance with him, which gave him the authority to proselytize.
+Paul, who unlike the apostles never met Jesus, nevertheless claimed a supernatural acquaintance with him, which gave him the authority to proselytize.
 Fueled by this conviction, he developed his own theology outside the “Jerusalem Church” which was led first by the brother of Jesus, James the Just.

 Paul’s key ideas go directly against both Jewish Christianity and the Qur’an.
 His focus is not on Jesus the Jewish Messiah and his teachings, but on the death and resurrection of Jesus Christ, the Son of God, insisting that “God presented Christ as a sacrifice of atonement, through the shedding of his blood.”
-(Romans 3) Christ died for our sins, and we are justified or covered by our faith in this.
+(Romans 3:25 NIV) Christ died for our sins, and we are justified or covered by our faith in this.

 In contrast, the Qur’an stipulates that “no bearer of burdens will bear the burden of another.”
 (35:18 and 53:38), and that “God requires not of anyone that which is beyond his capacity” (2:287).
 Nor does it share the theology of the Fall which made every human being inherently sinful and thus in need of a savior.

 As both Muslim and Christian scholars have noted, the Messiah in the Qur’an is no God, but he most definitely was an extraordinary mortal.
-The 14th century scholar Nishapuri put it this way: “Jesus was specially favored, among all other prophets and saints by being called ‘word’ because he was created with the inherent capacity for this perfection.”
+The 14th-century scholar Nishapuri put it this way: “Jesus was specially favored, among all other prophets and saints by being called ‘word’ because he was created with the inherent capacity for this perfection.”
 Another Muslim scholar notes that his every word was a revelation by God.
 “Jesus was so open to divine inspiration, so responsive to the divine spirit, so obedient to God’s will, that God was able to act on earth in and through him,” wrote the theologian John Hick in “A Pluralistic View,” in Four Views on Salvation in a Pluralistic World.
 “This, I believe, is the true Christian doctrine of the incarnation.”
-As Akyol says: “this is a doctrine of incarnation that Islam can wholeheartedly accept.”
+As Akyol says: “that, I believe, is a doctrine of incarnation that Islam can wholeheartedly accept.”

 In reviewing the history of this period, it becomes more and more evident that the disparity between Islam and Christianity began and grew as the latter moved away from the Middle East to settle and flourish in a polytheistic Gentile world.
 If Jewish Christianity rather than Pauline Christianity had flourished, the evolution of these three monotheistic traditions may well have been both gradual and transformative, and considerably more harmonious.